T-Mobile Marks Rules

 Incorrect: “T-Mobil®” (misspelling)

-Incorrect: “The Uncarrier™” (omitting a hyphen that is part of the mark (in this case, omitting the hyphen from “Un-carrier”))
+Incorrect: “The Uncarrier®” (omitting a hyphen that is part of the mark (in this case, omitting the hyphen from “Un-carrier”))

-Incorrect: “Simple-Choice®” (inserting a hyphen that is not part of the mark)
+Incorrect: “T-Mobile-ONETM” (inserting a hyphen that is not part of the mark)

 Incorrect: “We sell Personal Cellspot-related products” (inserting a hyphen between the mark and surrounding words)

-Incorrect: “un-leash!” (adding punctuation that is not part of the mark (in this case, adding an exclamation point to “un-leash”))
+Incorrect: “Un-carrier!” (adding punctuation that is not part of the mark (in this case, adding an exclamation point to “Un-carrier”))

-Incorrect: “Jump” (omitting punctuation that is part of the mark (in this case, omitting the exclamation point in “Jump!”))
+Incorrect: “Jump on Demand” (omitting punctuation that is part of the mark (in this case, omitting the exclamation point in “Jump! on Demand”))

 Incorrect: “Cell Spot™” (breaking one word into two words)